-LifeSmarts in a Box aligns with the Common Core State Standards Initiative (CCSSI) Language Arts Standards.
-It provides educators with a manageable set of consumer concepts, keywords, and content vocabulary activities to enliven instruction in family and consumer sciences, business, technology classes, and more.
+LifeSmarts in a Box provides educators with a manageable set of consumer concepts, keywords, and content vocabulary activities to enliven instruction in family and consumer sciences, business, technology classes, and more.

 Classroom teachers, LifeSmarts coaches, and community educators will find the activities meaningful both within the classroom and in settings beyond the traditional classroom.